-Food safety skill How management demonstrates this skill Ski lls Required Prior to Management Training Food safety skills from the FSAI 'Guide to Food Safety Training Level I - Induction Skills and Level 2 - Additional Skills' Demonstrate the food safety skills required by the FSAI's ' Guide to Food Safety Training Level 1 - Induction Skills and Level 2 - Additional Skills' It is a legal requirement that food handlers are supervised and instructed and/or trained in food hygiene matters commensurate with their work activity.
+Food safe ty skill How management demonstrates this skill Ski lls Required Prior to Management Training I. Food saf skills fro FSAI 'Gu to Food Training I - Induc Skills and 2 - Addi Skills' m the uide Safety Level ction d Level Demonstrate the food safety skills required by the FSAI's 'Guide to Food Safety Training Level 1 - Induction Skills and Level 2 - Additional Skills' It is a legal requirement that food handlers are supervised and instructed and/or trained in food hygiene matters commensurate with their work activity.
 You, as manager, are responsible for the training and supervision of the staff in your food operation and for providing the resources and support needed to help them demonstrate the required food safety skills while working in your food operation.
 The FSAI guides to food safety training levels 1 and 2 provide information on what your staff should be able to do with regard to food safety by listing out the skills required and how your staff can demonstrate that they know and understand how to practice these skills.
 Also outlined are the resources or support that must be provided by you.
-See Appendix 'Relevant FSAI Publications' Food Safety Training for further information
+See Appendix 'Relevant FSAI Publications' Food Safety.
+Training for further information